ramseyjonah114/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering solutions or optimizing code too early in the development process.
 It reminds us that clarity and maintainability are key to efficient software development, and that optimization should be a data-driven decision based on measured performance bottlenecks, rather than speculative assumptions.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to the importance of writing clean, maintainable code that's easy to understand and debug.
+Always strive for simplicity in design and implementation, as it leads to fewer bugs, easier collaboration, and more scalable solutions.
+Remember that what you build today may be maintained by someone else tomorrow or even yourself in a few months.
+Therefore, clarity and simplicity should be at the heart of your coding philosophy."